tianyue58/tp/docs/UserGuide.md

 #### Completing an application : `complete`

 Marks the specified entry in the application list as completed, meaning the user has completed the application for that internship.
-Once an application is marked as completed, it will no longer appear in the `soon` command.

 Format: `complete INDEX`